 Valerie will be taking part in a Meet the Artist event alongside Stephanie Green and Sonja Heyer at 11:30 on Saturday 7 March.

+Valerie was supported in the making of the work by the Hosking Houses Trust.
 In partnership with Fife Contemporary, and supported by EventScotland as part of the Year of Coasts and Waters